Blog

 What is the bullwhip effect?

-The bullwhip effect is used to describe the phenomenon in supply chain management where small fluctuations in customer demand at the end of the supply chain can result in magnified variations in orders placed by upstream entities.
+The bullwhip effect is used to describe the phenomenon in supply chain management where small changes in customer demand lead to bigger changes in orders placed by suppliers.

 The name reflects the way small movements at the handle of a bullwhip can create a ripple effect, leading to increasingly larger and more significant motions as one moves toward the tip of the whip.